AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-24-react-lazy-dynamic-imports/index.md

 Now, if you navigate to another tab, the fallback UI will render while the module is being fetched.
 Here's a video demo:

-{% include "video.html" src: '/assets/videos/react-dynamic-import-demo.mp4', width: 1224, height: 586, sourceType: 'video/mp4' %}
+{% include "video.liquid" src: '/assets/videos/react-dynamic-import-demo.mp4', width: 1224, height: 586, sourceType: 'video/mp4' %}

 I've throttled my network speed to Slow 3G to artificially delay the duration of each network request so the placeholder is noticeable (otherwise, because of the small size of the chunks in this demo, we'd get an almost instantaneous load time).
 Notice how each tab navigation requests a new chunk; the request status is pending until that module is fully loaded.
 Once the status comes back as 200 (success), the module becomes available to our app.
 At that point, the placeholder UI gets swapped out, and the real component renders.
 Additionally, observe that the size of the main chunk is now `4.8kB`, whereas previously it was `5.3kB`.
 We don't see significant savings in this case because the tab panels themselves are quite small in size, but this could make quite the difference for larger bundles.